-Hemp reaches full maturity in six months and isn’t harmed by soil contaminants.
+The hemp plant reaches full maturity in six months and soil contaminants do not harm it.

-Industrial hemp is already being used as a phytoremediator in heavily contaminated areas throughout the world.
+Industrial hemp is already in use as a phytoremediator in heavily contaminated areas throughout the world.
 One town in southern Italy saw its agriculture and livestock industries go bust after a local steel mill’s output polluted the ground for miles around.
-A shepherd there was forced to euthanize his 600-member flock, so he took up planting hemp, which has been steadily cleaning his soil ever since.
+This poisoned animals, forcing one shepherd to euthanize his 600-member flock.
+This same shepherd then took up planting hemp, which has been steadily cleaning soil ever since.

 And now, thanks to loosening government restrictions on the use and cultivation of cannabis, the practice may be expanding to polluted sites all over the United States and the world.

 For example, the University of Virginia, which is located relatively close to grounds that have been toxified by coal mines throughout the region, has partnered with a biotechnology company to genetically modify hemp plants to make their pollutant uptake even stronger.
-The project could lead to vast amounts of reclaimed land that could be used for farming
+The project could lead to vast amounts of reclaimed land for farming.

 The idea is simple.
-Just as phytoremediation was an improvement on chemical remediation, using industrial hemp was another head and shoulders above using other plants, like trees or sunflowers.
+Phytoremediation was an improvement on chemical remediation.
+Now, using industrial hemp is another head and shoulders above using other plants, like trees or sunflowers.
 In addition to its long roots, which allow the plant to absorb more soil contaminants, and its quick lifecycle, hemp is also a hardy plant.
 It requires much less watering and regular tending than do sunflowers.